 If you like the sound of a direct cremation for yourself, you may be interested in a prepaid funeral plan.

-Not only will this allow you to freeze the cost of your funeral at today’s price, but it will also alleviate your family from the stressful task of making your funeral arrangements when the time comes.
+Not only will a prepaid direct cremation allow you to freeze the cost of your funeral at today’s price, it will also alleviate your family from the stressful task of making your funeral arrangements when the time comes.
 They will simply need to call us and we will set the funeral plan into motion.

 If you do not feel ready to purchase a plan, you may wish to share your wishes with a member of your family.
 This will let them know what you’d like when the time comes but doesn’t require any payment or arrangements.

-We hope that we've answered your questions such as 'what is a direct cremation' and 'how do I arrange a direct cremation with Simplicity'.
+We hope that we've answered your questions such as 'what is a direct cremation' and 'what is the difference between cremation and direct cremation'.
 If you've any further questions, take a look at our frequently asked questions.
 Alternatively, contact us to talk to one of our friendly professionals.